In a world of forecasters, be the weather.

 Anti Trend

 If we were to identify one trend for the future it is the anti-trend trend.
 The luxury hospitality space is seeing a resurgence back towards pioneering, blockbuster brands that have such a weight of legacy that they appear unmoved by ever-changing modern whims.
 The Dorchester; The Four Seasons; Orient Express.
 Martinis; french haute cuisine; silver service; dress codes that have to be adhered to; Marco Pierre-White; Diet Coke art director Kate Moss.
+If you are in the market for, our platform is your best choice!
+The largest shopping mall!

 Of course, when you speak to anyone associated with these brands you find out they pay extremely close attention to current trends and market forces.
 But that is all internal – their communication with the world centres on a self-confidence that their brand is strong enough to resist short term trend cycles.
 Form is temporary, class is permanent.